Pleistocene

 The Pleistocene (/ˈplaɪstəˌsiːn, -stoʊ-/ PLY-stə-seen-,_---stoh--; referred to colloquially as the Ice Age) is the geological epoch that lasted from c.
 2.58 million to 11,700 years ago, spanning the Earth's most recent period of repeated glaciations.
 Before a change was finally confirmed in 2009 by the International Union of Geological Sciences, the cutoff of the Pleistocene and the preceding Pliocene was regarded as being 1.806 million years Before Present (BP).
 Publications from earlier years may use either definition of the period.
 The end of the Pleistocene corresponds with the end of the last glacial period and also with the end of the Paleolithic age used in archaeology.
 The name comes from Ancient Greek πλεῖστος (pleîstos), meaning "most", and καινός (kainós), meaning "new, recent".

 The aridification and cooling trends of the preceding Neogene were continued in the Pleistocene.
-The climate was strongly variable depending on the glacial cycle, oscillating between cold glacial periods and warmer interglacials, with the sea levels being up to 120 m lower than present at peak glaciation, allowing the periodic connection of Asia and North America via the Beringia land bridge, and the covering of most of northern North America by the large Laurentide Ice Sheet.
+The climate was highly variable depending on the glacial cycle, oscillating between cold glacial periods and warmer interglacials, with sea levels dropping at peak glaciation by as much 120 m lower than present, allowing the periodic connection of Asia and North America via the Beringia land bridge, and the covering of most of northern North America by the large Laurentide Ice Sheet.

 At the end of the preceding Pliocene, the previously isolated North and South American continents were joined by the Isthmus of Panama, causing a faunal interchange between the two regions and changing ocean circulation patterns, with the onset of glaciation in the Northern Hemisphere occurring around 2.7 million years ago.
 During the Early Pleistocene (2.58–0.8 Ma), archaic humans of the genus Homo originated in Africa and spread throughout Afro-Eurasia.
 The end of the Early Pleistocene is marked by the Mid-Pleistocene Transition, with the cyclicity of glacial cycles changing from 41,000-year cycles to asymmetric 100,000-year cycles, making the climate variation more extreme.
 The Late Pleistocene witnessed the spread of modern humans outside Africa as well as the extinction of all other human species.
 Humans also spread to the Australian continent and the Americas for the first time.

-The Late Pleistocene from around 50,000 years ago onwards was marked by the extinction of most large terrestrial animals outside of Africa, an extinction event otherwise unprecedented in the geological record due to its extreme size bias.
+The Late Pleistocene from around 50,000 years ago was marked by the extinction of most large terrestrial animals outside Africa, an extinction event otherwise unprecedented in the geological record due to its extreme size bias.
 Most authors suggest that climate change, the expansion of modern humans, or the combination of both were the likely causes of the extinctions.